catherineluse/docs-format-conversion/docs-after/docs-before/cluster-provisioning/hosted-kubernetes-clusters/tke.md

     | VPC | Select the VPC name that you have created in the Tencent Cloud Console. |
     | Container Network CIDR | Enter the CIDR range of your Kubernetes cluster, you may check the available range of the CIDR in the VPC service of the Tencent Cloud Console.
 Default to 172.16.0.0/16. |

-    **Note:** If you are editing the cluster in the `cluster.yml` instead of the Rancher UI, note that as of Rancher v2.3.0, cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
-For more information, refer to the section on [the config file structure in Rancher v2.3.0+.]({{<baseurl>}}/rancher/v2.0-v2.4/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)
+    **Note:** If you are editing the cluster in the `cluster.yml` instead of the Rancher UI, note that, cluster configuration directives must be nested under the `rancher_kubernetes_engine_config` directive in `cluster.yml`.
+For more information, refer to the section on [the config file structure in Rancher v2.3.0+.]({{<baseurl>}}/rancher/v2.6/en/cluster-provisioning/rke-clusters/options/#config-file-structure-in-rancher-v2-3-0)

 7. Click `Next: Select Instance Type` to choose the instance type that will use for your TKE cluster.